Deep-Fit College Counseling: An Investment for Life

 In addition, families often express an interest in their child’s earning merit scholarships to reduce college costs.
 Most merit scholarships come directly from universities and colleges themselves.
 Some schools offer significant merit aid, while others provide none, including those in the Ivy League and many other highly selective institutions.
 An experienced college counselor can help your child build a college list that fits your family’s financial needs and goals.

-A college counselor will help you navigate the emotional and psychological aspects of the college search, provide personalized attention, structure and organize your child’s application process (see our Complete Guide & Task Timeline For The College Application Process), and be a go-to source of expertise, all leading to stronger applications and less stress.
+A college counselor will help you navigate the emotional and psychological aspects of the college search, provide personalized attention, structure and organize your child’s application process (see our complete college admissions timeline guide), and be a go-to source of expertise, all leading to stronger applications and less stress.

 I explain to families that when we support them, we guide them in the driver’s seat, customizing their child’s college application journey with their input.
 We anticipate forks, turns, opportunities, and hazards.
 Our structured yet flexible, highly individualized, and high-touch process meets each family where they are and makes what could be an overwhelming process manageable.
 Our balanced approach ensures that students have options they are proud of.
 Our expertise helps students make their strongest applications while developing through activities that help them learn and stand out.
 We play many roles as needed—a go-to voice of calm, expertise, and perspective.
 We enable parents to be parents, not their child’s college taskmaster, and we absorb stress to prevent families from spiraling up together.
 In sum, a college counselor can make the college search more manageable and less stressful, yielding better results and a happier final chapter of high school at home.